justinsmorganHHC/custom-smooch-web-ui/README.md

 }
 ```

-If you send a few messages and go look in your Smooch logs on the dashboard, you'll see them logged.
+To confirm that messages are sent, open the Logs for the app are using in the [Smooch dashboard](https://app.smooch.io/).

 ## Receive messages